-The Board of Directors is pleased to present the Annual Financial Statements of the Public Investment Corporation SOC Limited for the period ended 31 March 2023.
+The Board of Directors is pleased to present the Annual Financial Statements of the Public Investment Corporation SOC Limited for the period ended 31 March 2024.

-1. Nature of business
+Nature of business

 The PIC is incorporated and domiciled in the Republic of South Africa.
 It is a schedule 3B state-owned entity as defined in the PFMA.
-The company provides asset management services primarily to public sector entities.
+The Company provides asset management services primarily to public sector entities.
 It operates principally in South Africa, but also invests offshore and within the continent.

-The company Annual Financial Statements for the year ended 31 March 2023 were authorised for issue in accordance with a resolution passed by the Board of Directors on 28 July 2023.
+The Company's Annual Financial Statements for the year ended 31 March 2024 were authorised for issue in accordance with a resolution passed by the Board of Directors on 30 July 2024.

-There have been no material changes to the nature of the company business from the prior financial year.
+There have been no material changes to the nature of the Company's business from the prior financial year.

-2. Financial results
+Financial results